 But no, no contraband.
 They overlooked my personal locator beacon, even though it could be mistaken for a suspicious electronic device.
-They also ignored my pills and potions, although Uzbekistan is one of the strictest countries in the world when it comes to medicines (no medication containing codeine is allowed into the country, even if it's part of another compound or prescribed by your doctor).
+They also ignored my pills and potions, although Uzbekistan at the time was one of the strictest countries in the world for medicines.

 So what were they looking for?

-Finally, their faces broke out into a victorious grin.
+Finally, their faces broke out into victorious grins.
 Aha!

 And they pulled out my… ultra-violet water purifier.

-In the end we all had an uneasy laugh, but not until I'd actually demonstrated its use by turning it on and plunging it into a glass of water!
+In the end, we all had an uneasy laugh, but not until I actually demonstrated its use by turning it on and plunging it into a glass of water!